wenluowang/gcc-arm-cmake/README.md

 gcc-arm-cmake
 =============

-Ubuntu base image with GNU Arm Embedded Toolchain and cmake installed.
+Ubuntu/Debian base image with GNU Arm Embedded Toolchain and cmake installed.

+Debian version also has clang-tidy.

 # Environment Variables

+* **$DEBIAN_VERSION**<br>
+  The debian version used in image, e.g. `"buster"`.

 * **$UBUNTU_VERSION**<br>
   The ubuntu version used in image, e.g. `"18.04"`.